 Review accounting and financial transactions to determine if commitments, authorizations, and receipt and disbursement of funds are properly and accurately recorded and reported.
-This type of audit also determines if there are sufficient controls over cash and other assets and that adequate process controls exist over the acquisition and use of resources.
-Unlike external financial audits, internal financial audits do not prepare or express professional opinions on the financial statements fairness.
+This type of engagement also determines if there are sufficient controls over cash and other assets and that adequate process controls exist over the acquisition and use of resources.
+Unlike external financial audits, internal financial engagements do not prepare or express professional opinions on the financial statements fairness.

 Determine if entities are complying with applicable laws, regulations, policies and procedures.
 Examples include federal and state laws, Trustee policies, Chancellor's Office directives, and UTHealth policies and procedures.
 Recommendations usually require improvements in processes and controls used to ensure compliance with regulations.